Attendance & Punctuality

 Persistent absenteeism is monitored every half term and children who have missed a certain number of sessions (half days) will be considered at risk of becoming persistent absentees by the end of the school year.

-Persistent absence is monitored throughout the year and the names of children missing a high level of school time (regardless of the reason for absence) are collected by the Department for Education each half term.
+Persistent absence is monitored, recorded and reported throughout the year and the names of children missing a high level of school time (regardless of the reason for absence) are collected by the Department for Education each half term and monitored.

 MEDICAL APPOINTMENTS: